 - Conceptualize ideas and interaction techniques using sketching and prototyping

 - Use principles of human perception and cognition in visualization design

 - Apply methods for visualization of data from a variety of fields

-- Work constructively as a member of a team to carry out a complex project
+- Work constructively as a member of a team to carry out a visualization project

 CS171 uses an active learning format with a mix of lectures, activities, self-guided labs, homework, and group projects.
 Here is the weekly rhythm of the course:

 - College Students: Attend a mandatory live class (75 min) to participate in lectures, activities, discussions, and projects in breakout groups.
+Upload the completed activities as part of your homework by the following Monday.
 In-person class attendance is mandatory except for DCE and exempt students.

 - DCE Students: Attend a virtual section (45 min) to participate in group discussions and group projects.
 Attendance to the online section is strongly encouraged, but you might be excused on an individual basis.

 Throughout the week